shyrodgau/imbraw2dng/imbapp.md

 This may not be possible because the standard requires https connection which ImB can not provide.

 But most browser should allow to either add a bookmark for it or, on mobile, add a desktop shortcut that you can use like an app.

+## Use locally

+File can also be used locally or from [https://shyrodgau.github.io/imbraw2dng/imbapp.htl](https://shyrodgau.github.io/imbraw2dng/imbapp.htm) similar to the normal imbraw2dng.